-Children's Play Therapy
+Children's Play Therapy Center

 Play Therapy is a powerful and developmentally appropriate form of therapy designed specifically for children.
 Because play is a child’s natural language, it allows them to express thoughts, emotions, and experiences that may be difficult to communicate verbally.
 In Play Therapy, a trained therapist supports the child in exploring life events and feelings at their own pace through play, storytelling, art, and movement.
 This process helps children build coping and social skills, process challenging experiences, and relieve emotional stress.